Pupil Premium Spending

 The Pupil Premium Grant (PPG) was introduced in April 2011 and provides funding for raising the attainment of disadvantaged pupils of all abilities to reach their potential.
 The Pupil Premium Grant is additional to the main school funding and it will be used by this school to address any underlying inequalities between children eligible by ensuring that funding reaches the students who need it most.

-Due to the current Coronavirus situation, the government has also made available funding to schools to support pupils who were affected educationally by the lockdown.
-For this, we have produced the following strategy.
+Due to the Coronavirus situation, the government has also made available funding to schools to support pupils who were affected educationally by the lockdown.
+For this, we have produced the following strategy to ensure that pupils whose development and learning was significantly impacted have the right support to enable them to catch up.